Overview

 investment management, education funding, retirement planning, and estate planning.

-to achieve their stated financial goals and objectives.
-The client is under no obligation to use
+designed to achieve their stated financial goals and objectives.
+The client is under no

-assets based on the individual needs of the client.
-A client’s goals and objectives are
+portfolio assets based on the individual needs of the client.
+A client’s goals and

-established through the financial planning process, which creates the basis for portfolio
+objectives are established through the financial planning process, which creates the

-management services that include portfolio design and monitoring.
-New Dimensions will
+basis for investment management services that include portfolio design and monitoring.

 4 New Dimensions Wealth Management, LLC

-including individual equities, bonds, other investment products, and load-waived mutual funds.
+used, including individual equities, bonds, other investment products, and load-waived

-It is the investment philosophy of the firm to avoid, where possible, investing in individual stocks
+mutual funds.
+It is the investment philosophy of the firm to avoid, where possible, investing

-1. Low cost – This includes the investment management fees (expense ratio), turnover
+• Low cost – This includes the investment management fees (expense ratio),

-3. Appropriate asset class exposure – Portfolio weighting among asset classes will be
+• Appropriate asset class exposure – Portfolio weighting among asset classes will

-determined by each client’s individual needs, circumstances, and preferences.
+be determined by each client’s individual needs, circumstances, and

-held in their accounts.
-Clients will retain individual ownership of all securities held by the
+investments held in their accounts.
+Clients will retain individual ownership of all securities

 New Dimensions discourages the use of margin transactions or option writing.